-But it does take a good 20 minutes to make pancake batter, so you may be wondering if you can make a big batch, then freeze portions for later.
+But it takes a good 20 minutes to make pancake batter, so you may wonder if you can make a big batch, then freeze portions for later.

-Or perhaps you’ve accidentally made too much, and you know you won’t finish up the leftovers for a few weeks.
+Or perhaps you’ve accidentally made too much and know you won’t finish up the leftovers for a few weeks.

 Here’s the good news: pancake batter freezes really well.

 Below, we’ll take you through exactly how to freeze pancake batter – the easy way and the way to save freezer space – plus if it’s the right option.

 Here’s the lowdown: You can freeze pancake batter in airtight containers in the freezer for up to 2 months.
 Your pancakes will be the same as always after cooking them!

 Should You Freeze Your Leftover Pancake Batter?

 Freezing leftover pancake batter is a great idea, particularly if you already know you’re not going to use up the batter within a few days.

-The good news is that your pancake batter will experience little separation – even if it has eggs in.
+The good news is that your pancake batter will experience little separation – even if it has eggs in it.
 You might have to give it a quick stir, but then it will be back to normal.

-Once you’ve cooked your pancakes up, you won’t notice the difference between thawed and regular batter.
+Once you’ve cooked your pancakes, you won’t notice the difference between thawed and regular batter.